bekk/bekk-christmas/post/react/draft-back-to-basics.md

 **Why**

-To execute javascript code in the browser we have to include every `.js` file in a script tag in the html page, make sure they are loaded in the correct order so e.g utility functions are loaded before other parts of the code that rely on them, and so on.
+To execute JavaScript code in the browser we have to include every `.js` file in a script tag in the html page, make sure they are loaded in the correct order so e.g utility functions are loaded before other parts of the code that rely on them, and so on.
 This is tedious, error prone and hardly scales well.
 It is much easier to work with modules, but the problem is that browsers don't understand them - well not unless you translate it for them.

-Let's recreate the code sample above but this time using modules and webpack.
+Let's recreate the code sample above but this time using modules and Webpack.

 1. Run `npm init` to initialize the package manager for the project
 2. Install webpack along with a html plugin, `npm install webpack html-webpack-plugin --save-dev`
-3. For webpack to know what to do, we need to specify a configuration file `webpack.config.js`:
+3. For Webpack to know what to do, we need to specify a configuration file `webpack.config.js`:

 ```javascript
 const path = require("path");